-The Scottish National Party’s Mr Pete Wishart MP, Member of Parliament for Perth & North Perthshire, has welcomed calls by the National Farmers Union of Scotland for the UK to “play its part” in ensuring all regions of Scotland have access to adequate mobile phone services.
+The Scottish National Party’s Mr Pete Wishart, Member of Parliament for Perth & North Perthshire, has welcomed calls by the National Farmers Union of Scotland for the UK to “play its part” in ensuring all regions of Scotland have access to adequate mobile phone services.

 Speaking today (Wednesday) Mr Wishart said: